Ks4four/Ks4four/README.md

 ### Anki

-- Ks4 does Anki.
+Ks4 does Anki.

 ### Japanese

-- Ks4 knows Japanese but stopped learning it.
+Ks4 knows Japanese but stopped learning it.

+### Chinese

+Ks4 knows a lot of Chinese, but they learned it for political purposes, not for erotica.

 ## Etymology